Devilla/docs/ens-improvement-proposals/ensip-2-initial-hash-registrar.md

 #### Name format for hash registration

-Names submitted to the initial registrar must be hashed using Ethereum's sha3 function.
+Names submitted to the initial registrar must be hashed using Pulsechain's sha3 function.
 Note that the hashes submitted to the registrar are the hash of the subdomain label being registered, not the namehash as defined in PNSIP-1.

 For example, in order to register `abcdefg.eth`, one should submit `sha3('abcdefg')`, not `sha3(sha3(0, 'eth'), 'abcdefg')`.